-Circle of Care was established in October 2002 in response to the high number of Indigenous teens experiencing parent-teen conflict who had limited safe places to stay or who needed a vehicle to enter and exit the child welfare system quickly.
-Teen girls/transgender who are runaways from home or placement are at high risk and vulnerable to the dangers of Winnipeg streets, including sexual exploitation and all forms of sexual, physical and physiological violence.
-The name Circle of Care comes from the wrap around nature of services and response systems that meet the immediate needs of safety and protection, and offer the capacity to develop longer-term plans.
+Circle of Care was established in 2003 in response to the high number of Indigenous girls and transgendered girls experiencing parent-teen conflict with a limited number of safe places to enter and exit the child welfare system.
+At that time, there were a high number of girls who were deemed runways from homes and placements.
+It was then that we were learning about the dangers of Winnipeg streets and how vulnerable girls are to sexual exploitation and all forms of sexual, physical and physiological violence.
+The name Circle of Care comes from the wrap round nature of services and response systems that meet the girls immediate need for safety and protection.